RHS Growing Guides

 Sowing indoors

 Indoor sowing usually gives an earlier and larger crop, as it provides a longer growing season.
-It is particularly beneficial in colder regions, where outdoor sowing would have to be quite late.
-It also keeps the tender seedlings safe from unexpected late frosts and slugs and snails, until they are more robust.
+It’s particularly beneficial in colder regions, where outdoor sowing would have to be quite late.
+It keeps the tender seedlings safe from unexpected late frosts.

 Sowing outdoors

-Seeds can be sown outdoors, in the site where they are to grow, in late May or early June.
-Prepare your sowing sites as detailed above, spacing each one 90cm (3ft) apart for bush varieties and 1.5m (5ft) for trailing varieties.
+Squash seeds can be sown outdoors in late May or early June.
+Prepare the ground as detailed above, spacing each sowing site 90cm (3ft) apart for bush varieties and 1.5m (5ft) for trailing varieties.
+If possible, warm the soil for a couple of weeks ahead of sowing by covering each sowing site with a cloche or plastic-free fleece

-Sow two or three seeds into each prepared sowing site, 2.5cm (1in) deep, then cover with cloches or plastic sheeting.
-Leave these in place for as long as possible after germination.
+Sow two or three seeds into each prepared sowing site, 2.5cm (1in) deep, then protect them with a cloche or plastic-free fleece.
+Leave it in place for as long as possible after germination.
 If more than one seedling germinates in each growing site, thin out to leave just the strongest one.

 5